quocnb/AndroidSelfTraining/ViewFlow/README.md

  supportActionBar?.setDisplayHomeAsUpEnabled(false)
 ```

-When tap to `Back button`, it will auto back to previous view (that you declare with `parentActivityName` tag)
+When tap to `Back button`, it will auto back to previous view